Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 2. Faster only if the second order derivative is known
 3. slower overall and costly to compute in both time and memory

+### Gradient descent

 #### SGD
+Stochastic gradient decent updates the parameters for each training example .
+It perfoms one update at a time.
+Because SGD has these frequent updates this means that paramater updates have a high variance between them which causes the loss function to fluctiate to different extremes.
+This might sound bad but in reality it helps the algorithm discover new or better minima.

+This does not come without it disadvantages.
+Because of these frequent updates it might not calculate the exact minimun and will exceed it becuse of these frequent fluctuations.

 #### ADAM
+Adaptive Moment Estimation just like Adagrad/Adelta computes adaptive learning rates for each parameter.
+It works in a similar way to the other ones with the exeption of it storing an average of past gradients.
+//insert figure//
+Adam is a very efficient and speedy method of learning and does not face the problems that other optimisation algorithms face like vanishing Learning rate , slow convergence or High variance in the parameter updates which leads to fluctuating Loss function.
+//insert figure//
 #### Adagrad
+Adagrad allows the learning reate to morphe depending on its parameters.
+It can make large updates for infrequent parameters and small updates on smaller ones .
+This type of optimisation algorithm is ideal for dealing with spare and spread out data.

+It uses a different learning rate of every parameters based on previous gradients which were calculated before it.

+Advantages :
+1. No need to manually tune the learning rate
+2. Great for spread out data

+Disadvantages :
+1. Learning rate is always Decreasing

+This is because of its squared Gradient in the denominator .
+THe sum keeps growing during training which causes the learning rate to decrease becoming very inefficient to the point that it stops learning and acquiring new data.

 #### Adadelta
+Adadelta aims to fix the decaying learning Rate of Adagrad by limiting the accumulation of past gradionts to a fixed size instead of getting the all.

 https://arxiv.org/pdf/1412.6980v8.pdf